gpdowney/lightweightLSAT/docs/index.md

 *The lightweight LSAT* reflects the lessons I learned in over 5 years of teaching the LSAT for a luxury test prep company.

 *The lightweight LSAT* describes the actual system I used to score a 180 (a perfect score) on the March 2020 LSAT.

+!!! info "Disclaimer"

+    The LSAC does not approve of this website.
+And I do not approve of the LSAC.

 ## How do you get the most out of *the lightweight LSAT*?